-If you want to fill your shelves with classic titles and tomes that will open your mind to many worlds of fancy, facts, and fiction, these 100 books are the place to start.
+If you want to fill your shelves with the best books that will introduce you to many worlds of fancy, facts, and fiction, you're in the right place.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Read, read, and read some more

 The best books open our minds to new characters, points of view, and worlds.
 They stay with us long after the last page is read, and we want to share them with everyone.

 That’s true of all the tomes on our list of best books.
 To compile our list of must-read books, we considered best sellers, award winners, and books that are highly rated by readers and critics alike.
 Many of these books are taught in schools today—and many had profound impacts on literature, culture, or the world in general.
 Our list includes not only classic books, but also new favorites and the best fiction books, best non-fiction books and best biographies along with the best children’s books.